 Some deep peels involve a form of pretreatment to prep skin.
 For example, our medical aesthetician recommends that patients should be on a daily skincare regimen for 30-60 days prior to their treatment to get the greatest benefit from their peel—especially for deeper peels that have a higher concentration of blended acids.
 Our aesthetician even has consultations with patients in advance of their peel to help select products and explain how best to apply them.

-Each of the Level I-IV peels mentioned here are performed by our medical aesthetician, who is supervised by our Facial Plastic Surgeons Ross A. Clevens, MD, FACS and Renata Khelemsky, MD.
+Each of the Level I-IV peels mentioned here are performed by our medical aesthetician, who is supervised by our Facial Plastic Surgeon Ross A. Clevens, MD, FACS.
 We also offer even deeper peels that are physician-administered for more dramatic results, which are typically an alternative to a laser skin resurfacing treatment.

 How To Decide Which Chemical Peel Is Right For You